uzielweb/plg_content_exclusivecontent/README.md

-﻿# Exclusive Content Plugin for Joomla
+﻿# Exclusive Content - Content Plugin for Joomla

 This plugin allows you to restrict specific parts of your articles, or entire articles, strictly to logged-in users or specific VIP user groups.